navipartner/docs/content/en/docs/restaurant/explanation/kitchen/index.md

 ## Kitchen Station Selection Setup

-In this section, you can define the sequence in which a meal passes from one station to another.
-There are preparations that can be done in parallel or as a part of a sequence.
+In this section, you can select in which kitchen station a certain **Print Category Code** (type of menu/food) is being prepared.

-For example, in preparation of a Burger bundle meal, you can prepare the burger and the fries in parallel, but the full order will still be transferred to the packing station when both productions are completed.

 ![restaurant8](restaurant8.PNG)